Four houses and two vehicles damaged in fire in Ratoath Co Meath

 No one was injured, fire brigade is still at the scene

 Four houses and two vehicles have been damaged in a fire in Rathoath, Co Meath.
-File photograph: The Irish Times
+Photograph: Dara Mac Donaill / The Irish Times

 Four houses and two vehicles have been damaged in a fire in Ratoath, Co Meath.